Front Range Fed

 Wait, How Is This Cobbler Different From A Crisp?

 Both delicious in their own right, there is a slight difference between cobblers and crisps.
-Cobblers are typically made from pastry-type dough while crisps use oats and sugar as their toppings.
+Cobblers are typically made from pastry-type dough, while crisps use oats and sugar as their toppings.

 peach cobbler slice on plate.